 The nurse practitioner faculty is committed to quality and excellence in the nurse practitioner (NP) programs.
 Students meet on campus for mandatory on-campus intensive (OCI) learning experiences, simulation and evaluation.
-There are a maximum of two OCIs in each program.
-Students will attend an OCI during week one of their first clinical course for three to four days (summer quarter).
-An additional OCI visit may be required for two to three days in another clinical quarter.
+Students will attend an in-person on-campus intensive in NURS 690 for five days during week one of the summer quarter.
+Students will attend a second in-person on-campus intensive in NURS 693 for two days during week three of the spring quarter.
 Dates are subject to change.
 Mandatory on-campus visits are essential to students transitioning into the NP role.

-During the OCIs, students engage in simulated clinical-learning experiences conducted in the College of Nursing and Health Professions' state-of-theart, multidisciplinary patient simulation lab.
-These visits provide direct guidance and mentoring from faculty, as well as the opportunity to collaborate with peers.
+During the OCIs, students engage in simulated clinical learning experiences conducted in the College of Nursing and Health Professions' state-of-the-art, multidisciplinary patient simulation lab.
+These visits provide direct guidance and mentoring from faculty as well as the opportunity to collaborate with peers.